oracle-terraform-modules/terraform-oci-ocne/README.md

 If you want to use Kata containers, you must:

-- Select one of the {uri-oci-bmshapes}[Bare Metal shapes] for your worker nodes.
+- Select one of the [Bare Metal shapes][uri-oci-bmshapes] for your worker nodes.
 - Enable the creation of kata runtime class in `terraform.tfvars`.

 ````